 What is a Raised Hearth Fireplace?

-Raised hearth fireplace represents an elevated floor to accommodate the fireplace.
+The raised hearth fireplace represents an elevated floor to accommodate the fireplace.
 Usually, sitting-height hearths are built off the floor, no more than 17 inches up.
 This is a great way to add extra seating to your hearth room.

 Lighting a fire inside the house is now a significant symbol of contemporary planned interiors.
 To complement the fire-designed feature, an upstretched hearth is mounted.
 It is a kind of elevated floor to accommodate the fireplace.
 A raised hearth is built one to two feet above the floor (usually 30 to 60 centimeters).
 It is a non-combustible area.
 The raised area around the fireplace is the literal definition of a raised hearth.
-It is typically a brick or stone-lined fireplace for heating the entire room.
+It is typically a brick or stone-lined fireplace that heats the entire room.

 The cracking sound of fire in the fireplace is comforting and a delightful spot in the room.
 This seems more tempting when there are rainy or snowy days, and the visitors are looking for something to soak up the heat.
 This sitting-height hearth gives you that specific place in the room, gathering all the attention and comfort.